KDLT-TV: Consolidation with KSFY-TV

 On May 1, 2018, Gray Television announced its purchase of KDLT-TV for $32.5 million.
-The deal created a duopoly with KSFY-TV with the combined operation to be based at KSFY's studios on Courthouse Square in Sioux Falls; in its announcement of the KDLT purchase, Gray noted that the KSFY studio has enough space to house a second station's news and sales department.
-Gray needed to obtain a waiver in order to complete the deal, since the FCC normally does not allow one entity to own two of the four highest-rated stations in a market.
+The deal created a duopoly with KSFY-TV with the combined operation to be based at KSFY's studios on Courthouse Square in Sioux Falls; in its announcement of the KDLT purchase, Gray noted that the KSFY studio had enough space to house a second station's news and sales department.
+Gray needed to obtain a waiver in order to complete the deal, since the FCC normally did not allow one entity to own two of the four highest-rated stations in a market.
 However, in its filing requesting such a waiver, Gray argued that KDLT would be in a stronger position to compete in the market if its resources were combined with those of KSFY.
 Gray contended that a KSFY/KDLT duopoly would fulfill "a dire need for an effective competitor" in a market where CBS affiliate KELO-TV has been the far-and-away leader for as long as records have been kept.
 At the time the purchase was announced, KELO-TV held a local news share of 70 percent and an advertising market share of 55 percent, leading Gray to describe Sioux Falls as a "unicorn".

 The sale was approved by the FCC on September 24, 2019—a wait of 16 months.
 Hank Price of TVNewsCheck suggested that legal challenges to the new FCC rules and its handling of such high-profile cases as the attempted acquisition of Tribune Media by Sinclair Broadcast Group diverted its attention.
 The FCC cited compelling public interest and its own authority, rather than the new rules.
 Gray took control of KDLT the following day.